-3 Ways to Change a Users Default Shell in Linux
+3 Ways to Change a User Default Shell in Linux

-In this article, we will describe how to change a user’s shell in Linux.
-The shell is a program that accepts and interprets commands; there are several shells such as bash, sh, ksh, zsh, fish and many other lesser known shells available on Linux.
+In this article, we will explore the process of changing a user’s default shell in Linux.
+The shell is a program that accepts and interprets commands; there are several open-source shells such as bash, sh, ksh, zsh, fish, and many other lesser-known shells available on Linux.

-Bash (/bin/bash) is a popular shell on most if not all Linux systems, and it’s normally the default shell for user accounts.
+Bash (/bin/bash) is a popular shell on most if not all Linux distributions, and it’s normally the default shell for user accounts.

 There are several reasons for changing a user’s shell in Linux including the following: